Culture Shock in Turkey

 Religion in Turkey

-For all practical purposes, and in Istanbul in particular, one can safely practice one’s own religion and Western dress is widely worn.
+For all practical purposes, and in Istanbul in particular, one can safely practise one’s own religion and Western dress is widely worn.
 Despite this, local religious customs should always be respected.
 This is especially important during the Muslim holy month of Ramazan (Ramadan) when Muslims refrain from eating, drinking and smoking between sunrise and sunset.

 Understanding gestures in Turkey